We Sing In Fire And Blood

 Hazel says: "I very nearly lost my life, I lost everything I owned but I learnt that my city has a brilliant capacity for empathy."
 She goes on to say “When my city came out to help me I realised that violence this horrific affects every one of us.
 Devastating events like the Manchester Arena bombing, Jo Cox murder and Grenfell Tower fire are counteracted by powerful public gatherings, often involving song.
 My response as an artist is to share the communal reaction to the horror of my attack through song and virtual reality."

-The experience is 15min long and is viewed in Gear VR or Oculus headsets in groups of six.
+The experience is 30 mins long and is viewed on VR headsets in small groups.
 Hazel then welcomes audience feedback following the viewing.

 This work has been supported by Arts Council England and Watershed.
 Avon & Somerset Constabulary also fully support the project because they understand that in order to fight violent crime it is essential to increase civic pride and togetherness.